patching...

 Pennsylvania is not the only state PIRG will address today.

-MassPIRG will issue a new report about nuclear power's effect on drinking water as the Pilgrim Nuclear Power Station reports "potential problems" with the plant's computer system, reports Plymouth, MA Patch Editor Casey Meserve.
+about nuclear power's effect on drinking water as the Pilgrim Nuclear Power Station reports "potential problems" with the plant's computer system, reports Plymouth, MA Patch Editor Casey Meserve.

 Check back for details of today's PennPIRG report.